lynnwongkaree/SC5002/README.md

 Exploring Linear and Ridge Regression with Cross-Validation

 ## Objectives
 The goal of this project is to explore the differences between Linear Regression and Ridge Regression by using the dataset [House Prices - Advanced Regression Techniques](https://www.kaggle.com/competitions/house-prices-advanced-regression-techniques/data).
-We aim to improve the performance of both models by analyzing the home sale price prediction.
+We aim to compare the strengths and weaknesses of both models to improve their performance.

 ## Dataset
 The dataset we used is Kaggle's [House Prices - Advanced Regression Techniques](https://www.kaggle.com/competitions/house-prices-advanced-regression-techniques/data).

 The Ames Housing dataset contains detailed information on residential homes in Ames, Iowa.
-It contains 79 explanatory variables describing almost every aspect of a house, 1460 training examples and 1459 test examples , each representing an individual residential property.
+It contains 79 explanatory variables describing almost every aspect of a house and 1460 examples, each representing an individual residential property.
 This dataset provides a realistic, complex regression problem that combines both numerical and categorical predictors.

-### Key Details
-(do we want to add more?)

 ## Steps Taken